hparra/gulp-spawn/README.md

 ## The UNIX Pipe Philosophy

 If you write CLI programs please consider taking the time to support stdin & stdout.
-Piping is one of the reasons UNIX systems have endured the test of time.
-There is no reason to reinvent the wheel.
+Piping is one of the many reasons UNIX systems have endured the test of time.